 Day 9: Sunday 22 September, Hopetoun – Fremantle

-On our way to Fremantle we break our trip with a visit to a local farm or homestead located in the Central Wheatbelt Region of Western Australia.
-Our hosts will provide us with a long-table lunch where we will taste the local produce.
+On our way to Fremantle we break our trip with a visit to Badgebup which is small wheat-farming town located between the towns of Katanning and Nyabing in wildflower country.
+Our hosts will provide us with a long table lunch in the Budgebup Hall where we will taste the local produce.
 In the late afternoon we arrive at the Esplanade Hotel Fremantle by Rydges, our home for three nights.
 (Overnight Fremantle) BL

 Day 10: Monday 23 September, Fremantle – Waroona – Jarrahdale – Fremantle